 There's an ever growing cadre of Dune board games to play now, and that's brilliant news.
 But big, DIY models will always bring something different and joyful to the table, and it's difficult to think of a better subject to start with than this bizarre yet beautiful, bug-winged aircraft.

-The set – featuring eight posable insectoid wings, an opening cockpit canopy, and other doodads – will be released on February 1, exactly one month before Dune: Part Two (the second instalment in Denis Villeneuve’s new movie adaptation) hits theaters.
-If you’ve got the $165 to spare, it’d be one hell of a way to get hyped for the movie.
+The set - featuring eight posable insectoid wings, an opening cockpit canopy, and other doodads - came out exactly one month before Dune: Part Two (the second instalment in Denis Villeneuve's new movie adaptation) hits theaters.
+If you've got the cash to spare, it's one hell of a countepart for the movie.

 2. Lego Technic Planet Earth and Moon in Orbit

-The upcoming Planet Earth and Moon in Orbit Lego set makes us grin for so many reasons.
+The Planet Earth and Moon in Orbit Lego set made us grin for so many reasons.

 When we were kids (that's the 1990s and early 2000s, by the way; Wargamer's staffed by millennials, get over it) one of the funkiest, shiniest new things in Lego was the concept of motorized, and even computer controlled sets.
 Nothing seemed more transcendently futuristic and thrilling, back then, than a model that you built, that would then come to life and move on its own.

-Well, now it’s 2024.
-‘Cyber’ is for stuffy old people; computers are boring because we’ve all got one in our pocket; and robots aren’t harmless kids’ toys any more – they’re controlling our central heating, taking our jobs, and gearing up to end human civilization as we know it (probably, maybe).
+Well, that was then and this is now.
+'Cyber' is for stuffy old people; computers are boring because we've all got one in our pocket; and robots aren't harmless kids' toys any more - they're controlling our central heating, taking our jobs, and gearing up to end human civilization as we know it (probably, maybe).

 So what kind of Lego Technic sets do those crazy Danes cook up to capture our childlike wonder and delight now?
 A goddamn hand-cranked orrery.
 A self-built plastic working model of the solar system.
 A 21st century reprise of the favored toy of 18th-century aristocrat scientists and sweaty, ancient Greek number-jugglers.

-It’s a glorious repudiation of the so-called high-tech information age, and – as journalists who primarily cover analogue games that’ll still work after the Great Collapse happens – we’re into that.
-Bring it on, Lego!
+It's a glorious repudiation of the so-called high-tech information age, and - as journalists who primarily cover analogue games that'll still work after the Great Collapse happens - we're into that!

 3. Hogwarts Castle Owlery